laurentpayot/purescript-for-elm-developers/README.md

 `<*>` is the infix alias of the `apply` operator defined in the [Apply](https://pursuit.purescript.org/packages/purescript-prelude/6.0.1/docs/Control.Apply) type class (that extends [`Functor`](https://pursuit.purescript.org/packages/purescript-prelude/6.0.1/docs/Data.Functor)). `<*>` is equivalent to [`|> andMap`](https://thoughtbot.com/blog/running-out-of-maps#one-liner-to-rule-them-all) in Elm.

 The [Applicative](https://pursuit.purescript.org/packages/purescript-prelude/6.0.1/docs/Control.Applicative) type class extends the `Apply` type class with a `pure` function that takes a value and returns that value lifted into the applicative functor.
+With `Maybe`, `pure` is the same as `Just`, and with `Either`, `pure` is the same as `Right`, but it is recommended to use `pure` in case of an eventual applicative functor change.

 ```purs
 class Applicative f where